JidexSE/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script writes into the file ls_cwd_content
+script dublicates the last ine of file iacta